| Mishna 1 "Rebbi

 eyes.
 Such reflection affects a person deeply and touches him to his very core.

-order to reveal the store of the awe of heaven buried and concealed in the understanding
+the store of the awe of heaven buried and concealed in the understanding of the

-of the heart (transcending time and space) one must first bring it into thought
+heart (transcending time and space) one must first bring it into thought in the

-in the mind.
-Afterwards a person must contemplate this deeply in his thoughts
+mind.
+Afterwards a person must contemplate this deeply in his thoughts for an

-for an extended period of time until it is actualized from its state of potential.
+extended period of time until it is actualized from its state of potential.
+Then

 of G-d Who "looks down and sees and hears and listens and understands all